-Southern Cornbread Sticks are crispy on the outside, and moist and tender on the inside.
+Southern Cornbread Sticks are crispy on the outside and moist and tender on the inside.
 They are a snap to make and are perfect with soups and stews.
 They are also delicious on their own.
 What’s even better is that they are just as good the next day when reheated.

 Southern versus Northern Cornbread

 In addition, southern cornbread generally contains little or no sugar.
 This allows the corn taste to shine through.
-Northern cornbread on the other hand tends to include a fair amount of sugar resulting in a much sweeter cornbread.
+On the other hand, Northern cornbread tends to include a fair amount of sugar, resulting in a much sweeter cornbread.
 The preference between southern and northern cornbread often boils down to personal taste.

-I used the following simple ingredients for these delicious cornbread sticks, inspired by a recipe on the Genius Kitchen site: Unsalted butter, buttermilk, egg, yellow cornmeal, all-purpose flour, Kosher salt, baking soda and a touch of cayenne pepper.
-You can certainly omit the cayenne pepper if you want.
-I also used some vegetable oil to brush on the pan.
+- Dry Ingredients: The dry ingredients include yellow cornmeal, all-purpose flour, Kosher salt, baking soda, and a touch of cayenne pepper.
+You can certainly omit the cayenne pepper if you want or increase the amount.

-The Wet Ingredients
+Combining the Wet Ingredients

-First, I melted the butter in the microwave.
+- First, I melted the butter in the microwave.
 Then, I added the buttermilk.
 Because the buttermilk was cold, the butter somewhat solidified.
 Therefore, I heated the butter/buttermilk mixture in the microwave for about 45 seconds to warm it a bit.
 I didn’t want to heat it too much – just enough to remelt the butter.
-After that, I added the egg and whisked everything together.

-The Dry Ingredients
+Combining The Dry Ingredients

-For the dry ingredients, I whisked together the cornmeal, flour, salt, baking soda and cayenne pepper in a medium bowl until everything was well combined.
+For the dry ingredients, I whisked together the cornmeal, flour, salt, baking soda, and cayenne pepper in a medium bowl until everything was well combined.

-Making the Southern Cornbread Sticks
+Steps in Making the Southern Cornbread Sticks

-First, I added the wet ingredients to the dry ingredients.
+- First, I added the wet ingredients to the dry ingredients.
 Then, I stirred everything together, just until the ingredients were combined.
 I didn’t want to overmix the batter.

-When the batter was ready, I placed the cast iron cornstick pan into a preheated 450° F oven for about 5 minutes until it was hot.
+- When the batter was ready, I placed the cast iron cornstick pan into a preheated 450° F oven for about 5 minutes until it was hot.

-I popped the pan into the 450° F oven for 18 minutes.
+- I popped the pan into the 450° F oven for 18 minutes.
 After 18 minutes, the cornbread sticks were golden brown and perfectly cooked.

 I removed the pan from the oven.
 Then, I let the cornbread sticks cool for about 5 minutes before removing them from the pan.
 I repeated this with the remaining batter.

 I ended up with 12 absolutely delicious Southern Cornbread Sticks.
-They were crispy on the outside, and tender and moist on the inside.
+They were crispy on the outside and tender and moist on the inside.
 Yum!

-- 1/4 cup (1/2 stick, 2 ounces) unsalted butter, melted and cooled
+- ¼ cup (½ stick, 2 ounces) unsalted butter, melted and cooled

-- 1 1/4 cups buttermilk
+- 1 ¼ cups buttermilk (See Tip 1)

 - 1 large egg, room temperature